Meghan Markle's ex-husband welcomes daughter with royal baby name

 Trevor and Meghan, who met in 2004, married in 2011 but split two years later with ‘irreconcilable differences’ stated on the divorce papers.

-Meghan has since re-married, tying the knot with Prince Harry at Windsor Castle back in 2018.
+Meghan has since re-married, tying the knot with Prince Harry at a beautiful royal wedding St George’s Chapel at Windsor Castle back in 2018.

 The Sussexes have two children themselves, son Archie, two, and daughter Lilibet Diana, who was born earlier this year.